saworbit/SPACE/docs/architecture.md

 | File (NFS-style)| `protocol-nfs` | Persists namespace in `space.nfs.json`, rewrites capsules on overwrite |
 | Block           | `protocol-block` | Presents logical LUNs with copy-on-write updates stored in `space.block.json` |

 Each facade delegates I/O to the shared `WritePipeline`, ensuring compression, dedupe, encryption, and reference management remain consistent regardless of protocol.
 The lightweight adapters allow CLI tooling (`spacectl`) to expose object, file, and block semantics without duplicating storage logic.
+The facade now selects its backend at runtime via a Strategy pattern: when built with `modular_pipeline`, the modular orchestrator is used unless `SPACE_DISABLE_MODULAR_PIPELINE=1` is set (or when explicitly forced with `SPACE_USE_MODULAR=1`), otherwise it falls back to the legacy path.

 ## 4  Data flows